Jihad in the Koran

 Before deciding on the third alternative you should keep in mind that I am bringing against you a people who love death more than you love life.

 From a letter by Khalid Ibn Al-Walid, the leader of the Muslim armies invading Persia, to impose "the beautiful way of life" by force, to the Persian General Hormuz before the battle of Kadima.

 It was a typically bloody conquest with the believers offering no quarter, beheading thousands of surrendered and captured Persian soldiers fulfilling Khalid's pledge to Allah that if He gave them victory "no enemy warrior will be left alive, until their river runs red with blood."

-The Muslims may have won the war, but getting the Persian people to accept "the beautiful way of life" may have proven problematic, for Umar, the Caliph at the time of the conquest, to discover another lost verse where Allah included the Zoroastrians as a people of the Book, people who could refuse "the beautiful way of life" and not be put to death, if they agreed to pay the jizya.
+The Muslims may have won the war, but getting the Persian people to accept "the beautiful way of life" may have proven problematic, for Umar, the Caliph at the time of the conquest, to discover a lost verse where Allah included the Zoroastrians as a people of the Book, people who could refuse "the beautiful way of life" and not be put to death if they agreed to pay the jizya.
 The Magians in the following is the only reference to Zoroastrians in the Koran:

 22:17 Indeed, the believers, the Jews, the Sabians, the Christians, the Magians and the idolaters – Allah shall decide between them on the Day of Resurrection.

 Robert Wright in The Evolution of God speculates that Verse 22:17 may have been added after the Muslim conquest of Persia to make Islam more palatable to Zoroastrians by including them as a people whom Allah, who “does whatever He pleases,” may admit into Paradise.